 Acid reflux can cause painful symptoms, and when not treated, chronic reflux can even increase the risk of developing esophageal cancer.
-As a top-ranked gastroenterologist, Dr. Anthony Ng uses state-of-the-art pH monitoring to diagnose acid reflux with greater accuracy and precision to ensure patients at GI Health, located in Lower Manhattan, NY, receive the most appropriate care to help them stay healthy.
+As a top-ranked gastroenterologist, Dr. Anthony Ng uses state-of-the-art pH monitoring to diagnose acid reflux with greater accuracy and precision to ensure patients at GI Health, located in Lower Manhattan and Brooklyn, NY, receive the most appropriate care to help them stay healthy.

 Acid reflux is a condition that occurs when acid and other gastric contents from the stomach flow backward (refluxes) into the esophagus through the lower esophageal sphincter, which when healthy, serves as a valve.
 Sometimes, this sphincter can become weak or damaged, allowing acid, digestive enzymes and sometimes food particles to “escape” from the stomach and re-enter the esophagus, causing pain and burning sensations.
 Chronic acid reflux is also referred to as GERD (gastroesophageal reflux disease), and without proper care, it can cause erosion and sores in the esophagus, increasing the risk of developing esophageal cancer.
 In addition to stomach pain, heartburn and belching, reflux can also cause symptoms like persistent coughing, hoarseness, and sore throat, referred to as LPR (laryngopharyngeal reflux).

 Typical symptoms of reflux including stomach pain, heartburn and regurgitation are usually the first clues.
 Upper endoscopy, described in further detail elsewhere, can help identify the injury seen in acid reflux.
 Other studies used to diagnose GERD and LPR include upper GI series or esophagogram in which liquid contrast is swallowed and visualized on X-Rays, as well as pH monitoring.